MidPoint Authorization Configuration

 But we do not want to give the user direct access to LDAP accounts.

-We want to keep these account strictly controlled using midPoint policies and we do not want users to mess it up with manual changes.
+We want to keep these accounts strictly controlled using midPoint policies, and we do not want users to mess them up with manual changes.

 Luckily this is what midPoint authorization model was designed for.

 We need just few authorizations to implement this.

 Firstly the request phase authorization needs to allow user to change the

 ... <authorization> <action>http://midpoint.evolveum.com/xml/ns/public/security/authorization-model-3#modify</action> <phase>request</phase> <object> <special>self</special> </object> <item>familyName</item> </authorization> ...